 📚 Recommendation

 The Gaza Strip is among the most densely populated places in the world.
-More than two-thirds of its inhabitants are refugees, and more than half are under the age
+More than two-thirds of its inhabitants are refugees, and more than half are under the age of eighteen years of age.
+Since 2004, Israel has launched eight devastating "operations" against Gaza's largely defenseless population.
+Thousands have perished, and tens of thousands have been left homeless.
+In the meantime, Israel has subjected Gaza to a merciless illegal blockade.

 Publisher: University of California Press